Customer experience & loyalty

 2. Automate integrated marketing campaigns

-The marketing impact of Shipup notifications is now measurable and traceable in your own analysis tools.
-Thanks to the Shipup dashboard and the “UTM Tracking” feature, e-retailers can:
+The marketing impact of your Shipup notifications is fully measurable and trackable in your existing analytics stack.With the Shipup dashboard and UTM tracking, e-retailers can:

-- track open and click rates by channel;
+• track open and click rates by channel;

-- identify orders generated directly from a notification;
+• identify orders generated directly from a notification;

-- compare the performance of each channel (email, SMS, WhatsApp, tracking page).
+• compare the performance of each channel (email, SMS, WhatsApp, tracking page).

-Customer cases: from support to marketing performance
+Customer use cases: from support to marketing performance

 Withings: from reactive to proactive

-With a large volume of international shipments, Withings was facing an explosion of “Where is my package?” tickets.
-The team chose Shipup for Automate your notifications and standardize its customer discourse.
+With a high volume of international shipments, HealthTech leaderWithings was facing a surge in “Where Is My Order?”
+(WISMO) tickets.
+The team chose Shipup for automate notifications and standardize customer communication.

 La Bécanerie: a post-purchase experience as smooth as their customer service